dotnet-websharper/charting/README.md

 but this may change in the future.

 All the chart types may have different properties based on which ones make sense for them.
-For example there's
+For example there's a `IColorChart` interface which defines methods for changing various color properties of charts.
+This can only be called on charts which implement the interface, and thus know what the color properties mean for them.

 ## Usage
-All the snippets assume the `WebSharper` and `WebSharper.Chartin` namespaces are open.
+All the snippets assume the `WebSharper` and `WebSharper.Charting` namespaces are open.

 ### Static charts